• Home

 Which landmarks should first-timers prioritize when visiting China?

-The three most popular destinations that most first-timers will prefer are Beijing, Shanghai and Xian.
-Then on the basis of this, include another iconic natural destinationĀ to enrich your travel experience, such as Zhangjiajie, Mt.
-Huangshan or a Yangtze River Cruise.
-This itinerary will need about 11 days and has covered highlights of historical, cultural, modern and nature attractions.
+The three most popular destinations for first-timers are Beijing, Shanghai and Xi’an.
+Once you’ve chosen one of those, we recommend including another iconic natural destination to enrich your travel experience, such as Zhangjiajie, Mt.
+Huangshan, or a Yangtze River Cruise.
+This itinerary will take around 11 days and will cover highlights of historical, cultural, modern and nature attractions.

 11 Days China Golden Triangle (Beijing-Xian-Shanghai) With Zhangjiajie